Stability of In-Context Learning: A Spectral Coverage Perspective: Extensions Beyond the Nominal Assumption

 \subsection{Weak Dependence (A4)}

-When features are not independent across $t$, we can use concentration for martingale-difference sequences (Tropp, 2011) or $\alpha$-mixing processes (Paulin, 2015; Merlevède et al., 2009).
+When features are not independent across $t$, we can use concentration for martingale-difference sequences or $\alpha$-mixing processes.
 Both cases yield an effective sample size of the form $K_{\mathrm{eff}} = K / (1+c_\rho)$, where $c_\rho$ is a dependence factor.
 Thus, weak dependence inflates the sufficient prompt length by a multiplicative constant, but does not alter the overall scaling.